polterguy/phosphorusfive-dox/chapter-4.md

 ### Lambda expressions

-Of all the concepts in P5, *"lambda expressions"* are probably the most complex and difficult to understand as you start out.
-They are however crucial for the understanding of P5, so let us start out by dissecting the first expression in our Hyperlambda above, namely the `eval-x:x:/+/*/body` parts.
+Of all the concepts in P5, *"lambda expressions"* are probably the most complex.
+They are however crucial for the understanding of P5, so let us start out by dissecting the first expression in our Hyperlambda above, the `eval-x:x:/+/*/body` parts.
 The first part of our code, the `eval-x` parts, is an Active Event invocation, that forward evaluates the resulting nodes, of the lambda expression it is given.
 The `:x:` parts, is a type declaration, and simply means that the value of our node, is of type *"lambda expression"*.
 After these two parts, comes our actual expression.

 #### Dissecting the expression